ory/kratos/docs/docs/guides/high-availability-ha.md

 title: High Availability
 ---

+This document explains how to set up Ory Kratos in for High Availability.

+# Horizontal Scaling

+Ory Kratos scales effortlessly to thousands of pods without any additional work!

 # Mail courier

 Ory Kratos processes emails by storing them in an email queue on your database